documentationfor yFiles for HTML 3.0.0.3

 In addition to the GroupNodeStyle, yFiles for HTML offers the CollapsibleNodeStyleDecorator to represent group and folder nodes.
 The CollapsibleNodeStyleDecorator is a special node style that decorates any other node style with an interactive handle for toggling the expansion state of a group node.

-By default, this handle is rendered as a plus sign (+) when in collapsed state, and a minus sign (-) when in expanded state.
+By default, this handle is rendered as a plus sign (+) when in the collapsed state and a minus sign (-) when in the expanded state.
 The following sample shows the group node representation for a group node with three child nodes and a collapsed group node side by side:

 Group node representation using CollapsibleNodeStyleDecorator

 The CollapsibleNodeStyleDecorator provides several properties to control the location of the toggle handle.
-The visualization of the handle can be changed with a custom renderer.
+The visualization of the handle can be changed by overriding createButton.

 The following example presents the setup for the group node style shown above.
 The handle is placed with some distance from the top left corner of the node.
-The insets ensure that the upper area containing the handle is not overlapped by the content of the group.
+The padding ensures that the upper area containing the handle is not overlapped by the content of the group.

 Setting the default group node style